-This data driven report contains over 40 links to online copies of actual epilepsy deals and contract documents as submitted to the Securities Exchange Commission by companies and their partners, where available.
+This data driven report contains over 40 links to online copies of actual menopause deals and contract documents as submitted to the Securities Exchange Commission by companies and their partners, where available.
 Contract documents provide the answers to numerous questions about a prospective partner's flexibility on a wide range of important issues, many of which will have a significant impact on each party's ability to derive value from the deal.

-Chapter 1 provides an introduction to the report, whilst chapter 2 provides an overview of the trends in epilepsy partnering since 2009, including a summary of deals by industry sector, stage of development, deal type, and technology type.
+Chapter 1 provides an introduction to the report, whilst chapter 2 provides an overview of the trends in menopause partnering since 2009, including a summary of deals by industry sector, stage of development, deal type, and technology type.
 Numerous tables provide outline financial trends.

-Chapter 3 provides an overview of the leading epilepsy deals since 2009.
+Chapter 3 provides an overview of the leading menopause deals since 2009.
 Deals are listed by headline value, signed by bigpharma, most active bigpharma.
 Where the deal has an agreement contract published at the SEC a link provides online access to the contract.

-Chapter 4 provides a comprehensive directory of epilepsy partnering deals signed and announced since 2009.
+Chapter 4 provides a comprehensive directory of menopause partnering deals signed and announced since 2009.
 The chapter is organized by company A-Z, stage of development at signing, deal type (collaborative R&D, co-promotion, licensing etc), and technology type.
 Each deal title links via Weblink to an online version of the deal record, and where available the contract document, providing easy access to each contract document on demand.